eighty20results/e20r-add-license-on-purchase/README.txt

 If your licenses are recurring (i.e. have something other than 0 as it's "License renewal period", you need a payment gateway/membership level configuration that supports recurring payment plans!

-We use the "WooCommerce Stripe Subscription Payment Gateway" plugin by Wsspg for WooCommerce (not an endorsement, just an example of what we use right now).
+We have added support for the "WooCommerce Subscriptions" premium plugin (not an endorsement).
 For Paid Memberships Pro we configure the license settings as part of an annual recurring membership level.

 NOTE: This plugin will simplify selling license keys from your WooCommerce Shop, or as part of a Paid Memberships Pro membership level.
 It does *not* include a kit to check licenses from a plugin.
 To do that, you would need something like our E20R Licensing Client Toolkit (for sale), or you can create your own.

 == Missing features ==

-* Renewal option for a license from the [e20r_user_licenses] short code
+* Renewal option for a license from the [e20r_user_licenses] short code (depercated w/support for Recurring billing)
-* Manual renewal on checkout page
+* Manual renewal on checkout page (deprectated w/support for recurring billing)

 == Installation ==